0xPolygon/polygon-docs/docs/cdk/get-started/quickstart-rollup.md

 ## Sample data

-The `make run` will execute the containers needed to run the environment but this will not execute anything else, so the L2 will be basically empty.
+`make run` spins up the containers needed to run the environment but this doesn't do anything else, so the L2 is empty at this stage.

-If you need sample data already deployed to the network, we have the following scripts:
+To deploy sample data, use the following scripts:

-**To add some examples of transactions and smart contracts:**
+### Add example transactions and smart contracts

 ```bash
 make deploy-sc
 ```

-**To deploy a full uniswap environment:**
+### Deploy a full Uniswap environment

 ```bash
 make deploy-uniswap
 ```

-**To grant the Pol smart contract a set amount of tokens, run:**
+### Grant the Pol smart contract a set amount of tokens

 ```bash
 make run-approve-pol